jebez1/How_to_watch_a_web_page_video_at_its_native_resolution_not_resized/readme.txt

 On Chrome:
 it's impossible without extension: https://stackoverflow.com/questions/21207474/custom-css-has-stopped-working-in-32-0-1700-76-m-google-chrome-update.
-But yes with an extension that injects a user stylesheet (.css file) with video{object-fit:none!important} insidet (only video{object-fit:none!important}: video no-fit).
+But yes with an extension that injects a user stylesheet (.css file) with video{object-fit:none!important} inside.

 On Falkon:
 Preferences, Other, User Style Sheet, select a .css file with video{object-fit:none!important}.